jakemanger/NEVE/Docs/getting_started/controlling_from_python.md

 ```
 virtualenv venv -p python3
 ```
-10. You can now start up your virtual environment any time you want to run an AnimVR project and control it from python.
+10. You can now start up your virtual environment any time you want to run a NEVE project and control it from python.
 To start your newly created virtual environment, use the following command:
 ```
 source venv/bin/activate
 ```